Portland Trail Blazers: Venues

 The team's headquarters and practice facility are in Tualatin, Oregon.

 The Trail Blazers play their home games in the Moda Center, a multipurpose arena which is located in Portland's Rose Quarter, northeast of downtown.
 The Moda Center, originally named the Rose Garden, opened in 1995 and can seat a total of 19,980 spectators for basketball games; capacity increases to 20,580 with standing room.
 Like the Trail Blazers, the Moda Center is owned by Paul Allen through subsidiary Vulcan Sports and Entertainment.
 During a two-year period between 2005 and 2007, the arena was owned by a consortium of creditors who financed its construction after the Oregon Arena Corporation, a now-defunct holding company owned by Allen, filed for bankruptcy in 2004.
 In August 2013, the arena's name was changed from the Rose Garden to the Moda Center, after the Blazers' front office officials reached a $4 million agreement with Moda Health Corporation.
 The name change was met with considerable criticism from fans.

 Prior to 1995, the Trail Blazers' home venue was the Memorial Coliseum, which today stands adjacent to the Moda Center.
 This facility, built in 1960, can seat 12,888 spectators for basketball (originally 12,666).
 It was renamed the Veterans Memorial Coliseum in 2011.

 In-game entertainment

 The team has a cheerleading-dance squad known as the BlazerDancers.
-Consisting of 16 members, the all-female BlazerDancers perform dance routines at home games, charity events, and promotional events.
-The 2008–2009 team held auditions in late July 2008.
-Seven new dancers, as well as nine returning dancers, made up the new team.
+Consisting of 16 members, the BlazerDancers perform dance routines at home games, charity events, and promotional events.
 A junior dance team composed of 8- to 11-year-old girls also performs at selected home games, as does a hip hop dance troupe.
 Other regular in-game entertainment acts include a co-educational acrobatic stunt team which performs technically difficult cheers, a break dancing squad known as the Portland TrailBreakers, and a pair of percussion acts.